 A 'tutorial' is a class where small groups of about 25 students meet with a tutor (teacher) and is usually about one or two hours in duration.
 They provide a forum to discuss and debate the lecture materials and have an emphasis on student-teacher interaction and class participation.

 Note: for the Class Registration process, tutorial can also be referring to other class types, including practicals (pracs), seminars and workshops.
 Depending on your subject, you might also be required to attend these other types of classes as well.

 Check your Learning Guide to see if there are materials/resources for you to read before your tutorial.
 You can bring your iPad into the tutorial to take notes and access relevant learning materials.

 How many tutorials do I need to attend?

-Tutorial requirements differ from unit to unit, so it is important to check your Learning Guide or Unit Outline to confirm where you need to be and when.
-You can also check the unit site on vUWS as your lecturer might have put that information online as well.
+Tutorial requirements differ from subject to subject, so it is important to check your Learning Guide or Subject Outline to confirm where you need to be and when.
+You can also check the subject site on vUWS as your lecturer might have put that information online as well.

 How do I register for tutorials?

 Class Registration is a completely online process and is fully explained in the enrolment steps.

 Registering for your tutorials is important, but there's no need to worry.
 The system we use is preference-based and we give you plenty of time to register your preferred class times for each subject, and plenty of time to change things if you need to.